 Home to the current Canadian Barista Champion (Cold Torode) these cafes are also located throughout the city.
 Their beans are also used throughout the city in many other independent cafes.
 Make sure you try out their Limited Edition roasts.
 Some of the most amazing coffee’s I’ve ever had.
 If you visit their Ramsay location you can enjoy the smells of roasted coffee as it also serves as their main roastery as well as a great cafe.

 Coffee, in a drug store?
 Yup, and their retail bean selection is one of the most varied in the city.
 They feature a great selection of Canadian and American roasters as well as some from oversees.
 Many of them are only available in Calgary from their Bridgeland location.
 And what’s also amazing is that Luke’s offers soft-serve ice cream.
-If you’re lucky enough to visit when their serving the Charcoal & Super-Milk option, don’t pass on it.
+If you’re lucky enough to visit when they’re serving the Charcoal & Super-Milk option, don’t pass on it.
 My kids beg me to take them for it.